surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.46.4-dev.1 =

+(TBD) If the "Apply Content Filters" option is currently disabled (previous default), the option is enabled and a notice message displayed about the change.

-= 3.46.3-rc.1 =
+= 3.46.3 =

-(2017/09/30) Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks.
-The "Apply Content Filters" option is now enabled by default, and if currently disabled, the option is enabled automatically and a notice message is displayed.
+(2017/10/02) Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks.
+The "Apply Content Filters" option is now enabled by default.

 = 3.46.2 =